 Feral Change is a registered 501(c)(3) nonprofit dedicated to helping the Oakland community control and manage its feral and homeless cat population.
-Our success helps ensure the health of the community and consistent care of Oakland's neighborhood cats.
 We focus on TNR (Trap Neuter Return) to spay and neuter free roaming and feral cats in Oakland.
-We rely on donations and grants to continue our work.

 Adopt a Garden Cat!